-Indigenous Nationals formally known as The National Indigenous Tertiary Education Student Games (NITESG) began as a joint class project between thirteen students enrolled in a Diploma of Aboriginal Studies (Community Recreation) at the then Wollotuka School for Aboriginal Studies, the University of Newcastle, in 1996.
-The first Indigenous Nationals were attended by around 30 students and has since grown to host hundreds of Aboriginal and Torres Strait Islander tertiary students from Universities across Australia.
+National Indigenous Tertiary Education Student Games (NITESG) began in 1996 as a joint class project between 13 students enrolled in a Diploma of Aboriginal Studies (Community Recreation) at the then Wollotuka School for Aboriginal Studies, The University of Newcastle.

+Now referred to as Indigenous Nationals, the event is a week-long multisport competition for indigenous student-athletes.
 The annual event aims to bring together student-athletes from universities across Australia to compete in a variety of sports and ultimately crown one university team the champion of the games.
-Indigenous Nationals is an amazing environment to not only celebrate the rich sporting culture of Indigenous Australia and to also acknowledge the heritage and history of the participating student-athletes.
+Indigenous Nationals is an amazing environment to not only celebrate the rich sporting culture of indigenous Australia but to also acknowledge the heritage and history of the participating student-athletes.

 2023 Indigenous Nationals

 In 2023, the 27th Indigenous Nationals presented by bp will be held from 26-30 June at Monash University in Clayton, VIC.
 The event will be contested in a mixed competition across four sports: touch football, basketball, netball, and volleyball.

 Any Western Sydney University Aboriginal and/or Torres Strait Islander student who is interested in getting involved in the Indigenous Nationals this year can complete the Online Student Expression Of Interest Form